JaimeHyland/Mellifera/Testing.md

 </div>

 # **My Profile Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify all links to other profile pages work as expected -:white_check_mark:
+* Verify all links to other profile pages work as expected ✔
 * Default delivery information is displayed in the rendered form, if present.
-* Verify the 'update information' feature works as expected for the default delivery information -:white_check_mark:
+* Verify the 'update information' feature works as expected for the default delivery information ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Order History Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verfify all previous orders associated with the userprofile display on this page -:white_check_mark:
+* Verfify all previous orders associated with the userprofile display on this page ✔
-* Verify order number links work as expected, rendering checkout_success template with corresponding order details -:white_check_mark:
+* Verify order number links work as expected, rendering checkout_success template with corresponding order details ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **My Listings Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify all listings created by the user, are displayed within card elements on this page -:white_check_mark:
+* Verify all listings created by the user, are displayed within card elements on this page ✔
 * Verify all buttons on listing cards work as expected
-    1. Goto listing(conversion_detail template) -:white_check_mark:
+    1. Goto listing(conversion_detail template) ✔
-    2. Edit listing(edit_conversion template) -:white_check_mark:
+    2. Edit listing(edit_conversion template) ✔
-    3. Delete listing(delete_conversion function) -:white_check_mark:
+    3. Delete listing(delete_conversion function) ✔
 * Verify the listing status is displayed to the user in the card footer
-    1. Active listing (green text) -:white_check_mark:
+    1. Active listing (green text) ✔
-    2. Inactive listing (orange text + button to view pricing) -:white_check_mark:
+    2. Inactive listing (orange text + button to view pricing) ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Saved Listings Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify all listings saved to the userprofile, are displayed within card elements on this page -:white_check_mark:
+* Verify all listings saved to the userprofile, are displayed within card elements on this page ✔
 * Verify all buttons on listing cards work as expected
-    1. View Listing(conversion_detail template) -:white_check_mark:
+    1. View Listing(conversion_detail template) ✔
-    2. Remove Listing(remove_saved_listing function) -:white_check_mark:
+    2. Remove Listing(remove_saved_listing function) ✔
-* Verify the listing status is displayed to the user in the card footer if inactive - :white_check_mark:
+* Verify the listing status is displayed to the user in the card footer if inactive ✔
-* Verify listing cannot be viewed if inactive (View listing button disabled) -:white_check_mark
+* Verify listing cannot be viewed if inactive (View listing button disabled) ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>
 </div>

 # **Conversion Management Page**
-* Verify the page loads responsively on all device sizes. - :white_check_mark:
+* Verify the page loads responsively on all device sizes. ✔
-* Verify access to this template is limited to superusers only -:white_check_mark:
+* Verify access to this template is limited to superusers only ✔
-* Verify all conversion listings are able to be displayed on this template - Using the buttons 'Active Listings' & 'Awaiting Approval' the user will filter displayed content based on the listing status -:white_check_mark:
+* Verify all conversion listings are able to be displayed on this template - Using the buttons 'Active Listings' & 'Awaiting Approval' the user will filter displayed content based on the listing status ✔
 * Each listing summary is displayed in a card element.
 * Card elements contain the following buttons in their footer, buttons function as expected:
-    1. View Details (conversion_detail template) -:white_check_mark:
+    1. View Details (conversion_detail template) ✔
-    2. Edit Conversion (edit_conversion template) -:white_check_mark:
+    2. Edit Conversion (edit_conversion template) ✔
-    3. Delete Conversion (delete_conversion function) -:white_check_mark:
+    3. Delete Conversion (delete_conversion function) ✔
-    4. Contact Seller (displays contact into the card element footer) -:white_check_mark:
+    4. Contact Seller (displays contact into the card element footer) ✔
-    4. Delist / Approve listing (changes listing 'isactive' status) -:white_check_mark:
+    4. Delist / Approve listing (changes listing 'isactive' status) ✔

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>